Alcardian/fulltext/README.md

 # Fulltext - Rust
-A rewrite of a script I created to convert text for me from "Bulletpoint Format" to "Full Text".
+Originally a rewrite of a script I created to convert text for me from "Bulletpoint Format" to "Full Text".
+Now able to copy "bulletpoint format" and paste "full text" with styling included directly into Libre Office Writer.

-# Motivation
+# Running the Program
-1. To make it easier to make changes, real coding languages are easier for me than trying to do logic in scripts.
-2. To learn Rust.
+## Linux
+* Requires xclip.
+  * Can be installed with "sudo pacman -S xclip" on arch.

+## Windows
+* Only 1.0.0 version tested on Windows.

+## MacOS
+* Untested.

 # Developing
 ## Development Build